gchure/phd/src/chapter_05/section_04_results.md

 slowing down.
 Imaging is stopped when the survivors cells begin to go out of focus or overlap each other.
 Survivors do not show any sign of ceasing division.
-More information regarding this classification can be found in the Materials and Methods as well as the Supplementary Information (Fig. S9 - S10 and Table S1 - S2).
-The brief experimental protocol can be seen in Fig. @fig:flow_cell(B).
+More information regarding this classification can be found in the Materials \& Methods as well as the supplemental Chapter 9.
+The brief experimental protocol can be seen in @Fig:flow_cell(B).

-![Experimental approach to measuring survival probability.
-(A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
+![**Experimental approach to measuring survival probability.** (A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
 Cells are attached to a polyethylenimine functionalized surface of a glass coverslip within the flow chamber by loading a dilute cell suspension through one of